How are you feeling? Are you happy or sad?

 From an evolutionary standpoint, brain structures that process cognitive information (such as neocortex) are way younger than other brain areas that are modulated autonomously (such as brainstem), one could say that the effect of emotions on human behavior is much greater compared to cognition and rational decisions.

 Further, other human’s emotions affect our own by virtue of the information they convey.
 When we perceive someone’s facial expression to reflect fear, we tend to instantly look out for dangerous or hazardous stimuli in the environment.
 Likewise, we feel comfortable and safe when sensing happiness in others.
 Consequently, emotions, cognitions, and behavior of human beings can easily be affected by emotional stimuli.

 How can emotions be measured?

-Emotions and how they are perceived differ depending on many factors.
-Therefore, asking people about their emotions might be tricky since verbal reports are seemingly driven by one’s awareness of inner states, cultural impact and verbal proficiency.
 One way to circumvent this is to use physiological measures which are universal and more objective than verbal reports.
-Arousal and valence for instance can be measured using several cognitive-behavioral methods such as EEG, GSR, ECG, facial expression analysis or eye tracking.
+Arousal and valence, for instance, can be measured using several cognitive-behavioral methods such as EEG, GSR, ECG, facial expression analysis, or eye tracking.